aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/conversion-and-export/converting-dwg-to-pdf-with-coordinates/_index.md

 ### Q5: Where can I find additional support or community discussions?

 A5: Visit the [Aspose.CAD Forum](https://forum.aspose.com/c/cad/19) for community support and discussions.

+## Additional Frequently Asked Questions

+**Q: Does this approach work with large DWG files (hundreds of MB)?**
+A: Yes.
+The rasterization is performed page‑by‑page, and you can adjust `rasterizationOptions` (e.g., `Resolution`) to balance quality and memory usage.

+**Q: Can I export multiple viewports into separate PDF pages?**
+A: You can loop through `cadImage.ViewPorts`, set each as active, and call `Save` for each page, then merge PDFs using Aspose.PDF.

+**Q: Is it possible to add a watermark to the generated PDF?**
+A: After saving the PDF, you can reopen it with Aspose.PDF and apply a text or image watermark before delivering it to the user.

+---

+**Last Updated:** 2026-04-03
+**Tested With:** Aspose.CAD 24.11 for .NET
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}